 Finally, stand back with your family, or whoever helped you install your seasonal lighting display, and admire your hard work, and of course the smiles on the faces of people who come to see it!

-On behalf of all of the NEVER PAINT AGAIN team, may we wish you a very happy and safe Christmas, and a prosperous new year in 2014.
+On behalf of all of the NEVER PAINT AGAIN team, may we wish you a very happy and safe Christmas, and a prosperous new year.